For Small Group LeadersGroup Host Guide

 Starting Your Own Immerse Group

-As a host, your role will be different from a traditional Bible study leader.
-Rather than leading the discussion, teaching, or providing the “right answers,” your main responsibility will be to simply facilitate conversation and help the group run smoothly.
+Immerse is different from a typical Bible study.
+As a host, your role will be different from a Bible study leader.
+Rather than leading the discussion, teaching, or providing the “right answers,” your main responsibility is to simply facilitate conversation and help the group run smoothly.

-The Immerse Group Host Guide is designed to help you become more familiar with how Immerse works and provide some best practices for guiding the discussions your group will have during Immerse.
+The Immerse Group Host Guide will help you become more familiar with how Immerse works and provide some best practices for guiding the discussions your group will have during the experience.

 How Immerse Works